chrishulbert/gondola/README.md

 ## Drawbacks

 * Media must be pre-processed, which can take a long time if it's high quality.
 Eg I tried a 2-hour 1080p movie, and my Chip took 2 days to transcode it.
 This is why I recommend this for movies you'll watch over and over again, eg your kids' movies.

-## How to install

-* Create `~/.gondola` as a config file, with the contents: `root = "~/Gondola"` or wherever you wish your root storage to be.
-* See `exclusive.go` for instructions for configuring this to get sudo access to lsof, for watching the folder for changes.
+However if you use an old laptop, it's must faster.

 ## Notes